-California's Big Sur Highway 1 re-opens
+California's Big Sur Highway 1 reopens

 "The roadway is 150 to 260 feet above sea level and buttressed with a series of embankments, berms, rocks, netting, culverts and other stabilizing material."

-The re-opening of the Pfeiffer Canyon Bridge in October allowed travelers driving from the north to get to Big Sur, but drivers coming from the south still had to detour inland to avoid the mud slide.
-Now travelers from the south can drive Highway 1 to get to the famous Ambrosia Burgers at Nepenthe, visit the Henry Miller Memorial Library and stay at the Ventana Big Sur--or just get a drink on the Ventana's new terrace.
+The reopening of the Pfeiffer Canyon Bridge in October allowed travelers driving from the north to get to Big Sur, but drivers coming from the south still had to detour inland to avoid the mud slide.
+Now travelers from the south can drive Highway 1 to get to the famous Ambrosia Burgers at Nepenthe, visit the Henry Miller Memorial Library and stay at the Ventana Big Sur -- or just get a drink on the Ventana's new terrace.
 (The luxury resort underwent an 8-month renovation in 2017).
 A visit to Big Sur Taphouse offers more than food and drink.
 For those who want to witness the local community's resourcefulness, talk to the Taphouse staff about the informally named "Taphouse Trail" created to get out of Big Sur while Highway 1 was closed down.

 The one-mile trail through Pfeiffer Canyon can be reached through Pfeiffer State Park.